-The laser-scanner surveys can be performed for a complete representation of the structure or parts of the structure and enable two-dimensional renderings.
-From the point cloud it is possible to extract plans, sections and elevations at the desired scale, with the database obtained from the point cloud offering accuracy ranging from 1mm to 15m, according to the needs and indications of the principal contractor.
+The laser-scanner surveys can be performed to get a complete representation of the structure or parts of the structure and enable two-dimensional renderings.
+From the point cloud it is possible to extract plans, sections and elevations at the desired scale, the database obtained from the point cloud offers accuracy ranging from 1mm to 15m, according to the needs and indications of the principal contractor.

 The AGP teams, composed of drafters with proven expertise, are the guarantee of accurate, faithful representations, whilst remaining attentive to customer requests.

 Deformation maps enable the deformations, slants, subsidence, cracks on parts of a building to be observed.
-They constitute an indispensable tool in understanding and analysing the nature of damage to a structure.
-After digitisation of the study surface it is possible to compare the map obtained with a relative face.
+They constitute an indispensable tool in understanding and analysing the nature of the damage on a structure.
+After digitisation of the studied surface it is possible to compare the map obtained with a relative section.
 The coloured zones represent the altimetric variations with respect to the relative map (switching from red/projection to blue/hollow, with green the map’s reference colour).

 AGP produces developments of simple surfaces but also offers developments of domes, cul-de-four vaults and spherical surfaces.
 This flattening is performed by specific programmes developed in-house.
-Complex developments are conducted by Albers conic projections to avoid seams and connections liable to hinder restorers in the locating of pathologies.
-The know-how of the Art Graphique & Patrimoine teams enables us to represent the most complex of geometric forms, even combined.
+Complex developments are conducted by Albers conic projections to avoid seams and connections liable to hinder restorers from locating pathologies.
+The craft of the Art Graphique & Patrimoine’s teams enables us to represent the most complex of geometric forms, even combined.